 - 8.1 Our performance management approach aims to support high quality provision, is to ensure the funding is being spent for the purposes it was given and will enable funding to be reallocated in year in response to performance and need. - 8.2 You are also not permitted to vire funds between your Authority Multiply and any other funding streams you receive.
-You can use other funding streams to compliment Authority funded Multiply if that improves the chances of the resident achieving. - 8.3 All Providers are required to submit ILR data via the DfE on a monthly basis post RO5 (and thereafter), in line with the timescales set by the DfE.
+You can use other funding streams to compliment Authority funded Multiply if that improves the chances of the resident achieving. - 8.3 All Learning Organisations are required to submit ILR data via the DfE and the Additional Data Reporting Template monthly, in line with the timescales set by the DfE.
 As stated in your contract this information will be used to support our payment and performance management processes.